Especially in the wake of pandemic-related hiring freezes and funding cuts, competition for faculty positions and tenure-track roles is fierce.

 Having a strong network will increase your access and exposure to opportunities in your field, and the best way to build a strong network is to get our there and meet people.

 Conferences are the perfect venue for sharing your research, but it’s the stuff that happens before and after your present that’s really important: The Q&A sessions, the chats over breakfast coffee, and the bonding over the book-sales table.
 To get the most out of a conference:

 As well as presenters, conferences are great for meeting journal representatives, academic book publishers, and organizational leaders.
 Most offer registration discounts for grad students and junior faculty.
 Aim to present at least once a year, and try to stay for the whole conference if you can.

-Publications are the foundation of a strong academic career because they show that an institution is cutting edge, productive, and relevant.
 Most hiring departments therefore want to see proof that you can and will boost their publication profile.

 If you have never published your work before, start small with a review piece.
 You can also check CFP (“calls for papers”) boards, such as this humanities one from Penn State, to find specific publishing prompts and opportunities.
 Conference presentations and discarded dissertation ideas can be developed into journal articles with time and patience.

 And, of course, make sure you list all publications (including pending and “under consideration” publications) in your academic resume.

 Anyone can walk into a classroom and speak for 45 minutes, but with retention such a key concern in universities, hiring committees are more anxious than ever to hire candidates who actually have some teaching experience.